Renderers

 npm install livekit-client

-import { AtlasRenderer } from "avatarlayer";
+import { AtlasRenderer } from "avatarlayer/renderers";

 const renderer = new AtlasRenderer({